RogueRope/SurvivalGuide/covid.md

 The second protocol, is related to sport stages.
 We define Shibari/Bondage as a type of bodily exercise.
 In sport, bubbles are defined as 50 people.
 Here we follow the [current guidelines for sport](https://www.sport.vlaanderen/corona-en-sportbeoefening-in-vlaanderen/).

-This also means we follow the [Protocol for sportstages](https://www.sport.vlaanderen/media/13719/protocol-voor-sportkampenvolsen.pdf) for adults and seniors as defined by Sport Flanders.
+This also means we follow the [Protocol for sport](https://www.sport.vlaanderen/media/13719/protocol-voor-sportkampenvolsen.pdf) for adults and seniors as defined by Sport Flanders.

 ## Some of the Covid changes
 * Move everything outside
 * There's no more buffet, you will go to a counter choose what you want, and take this outside.
 * The 2 shower rooms will only be used one couple at the time.
-* Doors will stay open, alcogel everywhere, ...
+* Doors will stay open, alco-gel everywhere, ...
 * The darkroom is canceled. :-(

 ## Some basic tips/rules/measures: